 COVID-19: The FBI maintained an operational tempo that enabled it to remain successful in dispensing its mission and duties.
-To maintain this tempo and to prevent, prepare for, and respond to the coronavirus, domestically or internationally, including the impact of coronavirus on the work of the DOJ, the FBI received \$179 million in the Consolidated Appropriations Act, 2021, which remains available until September 30, 2022.
-Similar to the \$20 million the FBI received in the Coronavirus Aid, Relief, and Economic Security (CARES) Act, of which \$263 thousand remains, the \$179 million is available to the FBI for the uses previously listed, and specifically provides for necessary improvements to the National Instant Criminal Background Check System (NICS).
-Of the \$179 million appropriated in FY 2021, \$84.2 million was obligated and \$94.8 million remains available to the FBI into FY 2022 to continue to address the impact of coronavirus on the work of the DOJ and the FBI's NICS improvements.
+To maintain this tempo and to prevent, prepare for, and respond to the coronavirus, domestically or internationally, including the impact of coronavirus on the work of the DOJ, the FBI received a supplemental \$179 million in the Consolidated Appropriations Act, 2021, which remained available until September 30, 2022.
+The \$179 million is available to the FBI for the uses previously listed, and specifically provides for necessary improvements to the National Instant Criminal Background Check System (NICS).
+Of the \$179 million appropriated in FY 2021, \$84.2 million was obligated during FY 2021 and \$94.7 million was obligated during FY 2022 to continue to address the impact of coronavirus on the work of the DOJ and the FBI's NICS improvements.
+Footnote 20 provides an analysis of the budget execution of the \$179 million in supplemental funding, along with other identified budgetary resources used.